 The good news of Jesus Christ is superior to our to-do lists and metaphorical mother-of-the-year trophies.
 This is because the greatest problem a mother has is not a lack of creativity, accomplishment, or skill, but her inability to love God and others as Jesus loves her. – Gloria Furman, Treasuring Christ When Your Hands Are Full (emphasis mine)

 Moving Forward in Humility

-So yeah, the problem isn’t my rambunctious kids—it’s me trying to raise them without my eyes on Jesus.
+So yeah, the problem isn’t my rambunctious kids—it’s me trying to raise them without a Love-centered heart.